Arctic Coast Way Day 4 Siglufjordur Husavik

 Orbis et Globus on Grímséy Island

-Part of the Arctic Coast Way, but not accessible by car, is the beautiful island of Grímsey.
-This small island is located 40 kilometers off the coast of Iceland.
-It is approximately 5 km² and only a hundred people live on the island.
+Part of the Arctic Coast Way, but inaccessible by car, is the beautiful island of Grímsey.
+This small island lies 40 kilometers off the coast of Iceland.
+It's about 5 km² in size and has a population of only one hundred.
+Birdlife, however, is abundant; the island is populated by thousands of puffins and Arctic terns that have settled here.

 Whale Watching